Brier score: Reliability

 The reliability term measures how close the forecast probabilities are to the true probabilities, given that forecast.
 Reliability is defined in the contrary direction compared to English language.
 If the reliability is 0, the forecast is perfectly reliable.
 For example, if we group all forecast instances where 80% chance of rain was forecast, we get a perfect reliability only if it rained 4 out of 5 times after such a forecast was issued.

 Resolution

-The resolution term measures how much the conditional probabilities given the different forecasts differ from the climatic average.
-The higher this term is the better.
+The resolution term measures how much the conditional probabilities given by the different forecasts differ from the climatic average.
+The higher this term is, the better.
 In the worst case, when the climatic probability is always forecast, the resolution is zero.
 In the best case, when the conditional probabilities are zero and one, the resolution is equal to the uncertainty.